-I’ve been so excited to share this vegan brownie recipe with you ever since I made it last week.
-It’s not only dead easy to make, but is full of delicious spicy Christmassy flavours and has a lovely squishy texture.
+I've been so excited to share this vegan Spiced Chocolate Brownie recipe with you ever since I made it last week.
+It's not only dead easy to make, but is full of delicious spicy Christmassy flavours and has a lovely squishy texture.

 I'm also not ashamed to say I ate it for breakfast.
 Twice.
 And I have no regrets.

-I mean- what’s not to like?
-The banana lightens up the mixture, the cacao nibs provide a very intense chocolatey crunch, the gingerbread style spices add a gorgeous Christmassy flavour and the texture is fudgily perfect.
+I mean- what's not to like?
+The batter is easy and (whisper it, healthier) as it is blended with banana, the cacao nibs provide a very intense chocolatey crunch, the gingerbread-style spices add a gorgeous Christmassy flavour and the texture is fudgily perfect.

 I made this recipe with some gorgeous Colombian Panela sugar, it has a deep molasses flavour which is perfect for richly flavoured cakes.
 Unlike brown sugar that we buy in the supermarket which is usually just refined white sugar that has had some molasses added back to it, Panela is made with unrefined cane sugar that has been made by simply boiling cane sugar juice then drying it.

-Also- Don’t worry if you don’t have cocoa nibs.
-I added them because I’d bought a pack in a fit of healthfood curiousity and hadn’t used them.
-They do taste great in this recipe, but use dark chocolate chips instead if you wish.
+Also- Don't worry if you don't have cocoa nibs.
+I added them because I'd bought a pack in a fit of healthfood curiosity and hadn't used them.
+They do taste great in this recipe but use dark chocolate chips instead if you wish.

-- 2 cups brown sugar (I used panela, a South American unrefined sugar)
+- 400 grams brown sugar 2 cups (I used panela, a South American unrefined sugar)